Load your Meisterplan data in Microsoft Power BI so your reports look the way you and your management are used to.

 - Open an empty MS Power BI file and save it to your computer.
 In the Home tab, click Get Data and select Web as data source:

 - In the From Web window, select the Advanced option and enter the URL of the respective API endpoint (select this one for US systems and this one for EU systems) in the URL parts field.
-Under HTTP request header parameters, enter "Authorization" and next to it "<api-token>" with your API token:
+Under HTTP request header parameters, instead of selecting from the dropdown, click into the box and type in "Authorization" and in the next box paste "Bearer <api-token>" with your API token:

 - When you click OK, MS Power BI retrieves the data and the Power Query Editor window opens where you can transform the data into a table.